betaglot/plantabeta/docs/dev/ElementsGraph.md

 - Array
     - MovePhrase
     - Set of Submoves
-    - RouteSequence
+    - ViaSequence

 ### Outcome > Output

 False value is a bunch of features that Planters don't use.
 The value of a stump is not its color (HexadecimalValue, RGB values), rather value comes from the stump's PotentialMicrosites.
-The RouteElement(PotentialMicrosite, FlagSite) gives the EcoElement(Stump) value
+The ViaElement(PotentialMicrosite, FlagSite) gives the EcoElement(Stump) value

 Theorem the name of an object, while Problem is the object's values and methods.